AbdelrahmanAhmed605/team-profile-generator/README.md

 ## Installation

 As the project does not use publishing softwares like Heroku and is only availabe in the command line, the user will have to install the inquirer and email-validator packages.
-To install these packages, the user must run these commands in the terminal before running the application: `npm i inquirer@8.2.4` and `npm i inquirer@8.2.4`.
+To install these packages, the user must run these commands in the terminal before running the application: `npm i inquirer@8.2.4` and `npm i email-validator`.
 Please ensure you are in the project directory when installing these packages.

 ## Usage